 When not helping clients, Mr. Bruce enjoys spending time with his wife of 18 years and five children.
 Mr. Bruce was selected by his peers as a Super Lawyers “Rising Star” from 2011-2015.

-“Top 10 Intellectual Property Mistakes by Start-Ups,” with Britnee Reamy (currently in-house counsel with Texas Instruments), American Institute of Chemical Engineers 2006 National Meeting.
+- “Top 10 Intellectual Property Mistakes by Start-Ups,” American Institute of Chemical Engineers National Meeting (2006)

 Website and Software

 CEATS, Inc. v.
 Orbitz Worldwide, Inc. (D. Nev.
 2014): Defended Orbitz in a patent infringement case related to online ticketing.
 Case settled.

 ICON Internet Competence Network v.
 Travelocity.com LP (N.D.
 Tex.
 2012): Obtained summary judgment of non-infringement for Travelocity in patent infringement lawsuit involving web site systems for generating a virtual reality scene, where the plaintiff sought damages of over $25 million.